iTwin/itwinjs-core/docs/learning/RpcInterface.md

 An `RpcInterface` is defined as a set of operations exposed by a server that a client can call, using configurable protocols, in a platform-independent way.

 As shown, client and server work with the *RpcManager* to use an RpcInterface.
 RpcManager exposes a client "stub" on the client side.
 This stub forwards the request.
-On the other end, RpcManager uses a server dispatch mechanism to rely the request to the implementation in the server.
+On the other end, RpcManager uses a server dispatch mechanism to relay the request to the implementation in the server.
 In between the two is a transport mechanism that marshalls calls from the client to the server over an appropriate communications channel.
 The transport mechanism is encapsulated in a *configuration* that is applied at runtime.

 A typical app frontend will use more than one remote component.
 Likewise, a server can contain and expose more than one component.
 For example, the app frontend might need two interfaces, Interface 1 and Interface 2.
 In this example, both are implemented in Backend A.